What Is Wheated Bourbon? A Guide to the Softer Sip

 Ready to explore the world of wheated bourbon?
 This style is celebrated for its smooth, approachable character, making it a favorite among seasoned enthusiasts and newcomers alike.
 Whether you’re looking for a modern classic or a foundational pour to understand the category, here are a few excellent places to start.

-Our Take: The Mary Dowling Wheated Collection
+Introducing the Mary Dowling Wheated Collection

 If you want to experience a wheated bourbon that honors heritage while pushing boundaries, we invite you to explore our whiskeys.
 The Mary Dowling Wheated Collection is a direct tribute to Mary’s innovative spirit.
 We lean into the art of secondary maturation, finishing our bourbons in specially selected casks designed to impart distinctive, complex flavors.
 This process creates a beautifully layered spirit that is both a nod to tradition and a bold step forward.
 It’s the perfect way to taste the resilience and creativity that define Mary’s legacy in every single sip.

-More Wheated Bourbons to Explore
+A Few More Wheated Bourbons to Explore

 Once you have a taste for wheated bourbon, you’ll find you’re in good company.
 This style includes some of the most sought-after bottles in the world.
 You’ve likely heard of classics like Maker’s Mark or the famously rare Pappy Van Winkle.
 Other excellent examples that showcase the category’s signature profile include Larceny and Old Fitzgerald.
 These spirits are widely known for being soft, easy to drink, and sweet, swapping the spicy kick of rye for the gentle, mellow character of wheat.
 Trying a few different expressions is a great way to understand the nuances that distillers can achieve.

-Find Your Perfect First Pour
+How to Find Your Perfect First Pour

 Feeling ready to choose your first bottle?
 Wheated bourbons are a fantastic starting point for anyone new to bourbon or for those who simply prefer a milder spirit.
 Their approachable, sweeter profile makes them incredibly easy to enjoy right away, whether you sip it neat, on the rocks, or in a classic cocktail.
 Because they lack the sharp spice of high-rye bourbons, they offer a smooth introduction to the rich flavors of corn and oak.
 When you’re ready to begin, you can order a bottle online and discover your new favorite pour.